 A dense subject done well

-But on a bright day as I drove back to the office after a lunch meeting, my ear caught a great example of an expert in his field rising above the curse of knowledge.
+I was reminded of the "unnatural but not impossible" quote as I drove back to the office after a lunch meeting.
+My ear caught a great example of an expert in his field rising above the curse of knowledge.
 By most standards, the subject is dry (and dense) — how electric rates are set, the recent history of deregulation and how the regulatory environment is keeping up with new forms of small power generation.
 During a 20-minute interview on the Vermont Public Radio program Vermont Edition, long-time energy consultant Rich Sedano of the Regulatory Assistance Project explained Electric Utility Regulation 101 in simple language.
 He defined his industry terms as he talked, provided relevant context and offered familiar analogies for everyday listeners.
 Listening to Sedano’s interview will be time well spent if you’ve ever despaired at the thought of explaining a complex subject clearly and succinctly to a lay audience.

 A critical subject not done well